The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/organisation_class.md

         :param dataset_description: description for the BigQuery dataset.
         :param load_bigquery_table_kwargs: the customisation parameters for loading data into a BigQuery table.
         :param table_descriptions: a dictionary with table ids and corresponding table descriptions.
+        :param schema_prefix: the prefix used to find the schema path.
+        :param schema_folder: the path to the SQL schema folder.
         :param airflow_vars: list of airflow variable keys, for each variable it is checked if it exists in airflow
         :param airflow_conns: list of airflow connection keys, for each connection it is checked if it exists in airflow
-        :param schema_prefix: the prefix used to find the schema path.
         """
         if airflow_vars is None:
             airflow_vars = [